fastatoms/opencastcutter/README.md

 # Basic working principle
 The goal is to provide an easy method to cut and re-encode lecture recordings into smaller video clips.
+As such, the program will work from a short text file that contains the cutting instructions.
+It creates several small clips from of one big video, so its working principle is oposite to normal video editing software.
+The artistic choices are kept minimal to keep the cutting instructions needed minimal as well.

+All of the cutting and rendering is performed by **ffmpeg**, which is a command line based video rendering program that is very fast.
+The python script creates the ffmpeg command for each clip and executes it.

 # Procedures